catspeed-cc/sd-webui-forge-docker/README.md

 You can download previous versions [here](https://github.com/lllyasviel/stable-diffusion-webui-forge/discussions/849).

 # Docker Installation

 There are multiple docker-compose files.
 The instructions are straight forward.
 You must have docker installed so that you can run docker-compose commands without the dash ex. `docker compose up`.
-If you haven't figured this out, you can try running these commands with the dash ex. `docker-compose up` but if it does not work you will need to figure how to install docker in this way.
+If you haven't figured this out, you can try running the commands with the dash ex. `docker-compose up` but if it does not work you will need to figure how to install docker in this way.
 I am going to look into how I installed it this way, I used to have it the other way.
 Will update readme.md :)

 There are a few main files:
 ```